up42/docs/source/going-further/api-walkthrough.rst

 Introduction
 ------------

-The API is the UP42 fulcral point: everything runs on top it.
+The API is the UP42 pivotal point: everything runs on top it.
 Therefore if you want to automate/scale your usage of UP42 the API is the way to go.